IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Valentin P. Gapontsevm, Ph.D. - IPG Photonics Corp.

 But South America now, we're very fast penetration, Mexico, Brazil and other South America countries, we're making our way with new management and (47:45).
 And so now, we hope it would be a much faster penetration (47:52) in this area.
-It's – don't forget about us (47:56) now we're going after the market with great potential for the medical.
+It's – don't forget about type of laser we're going with, now we're going from us after the market with great potential for the medical.
 For medical application, we've now start in only one year as a business.
 In the business, medical during the year, we reached fantastic results.

 For example, in urology, Mexico, some kind or some our customers may talk – start in the business talking about some revolution even.
-This is the reaction we're making now with our new products in the medical (48:25) operation and so on.
-The same way (48:29) medical market future have (48:32) to be multi-hundred million dollars of business only for medical applications.
-The same many other applications, we've started to develop now in cities in West Indies (48:45).
+This is the reaction we're making now with our new products in the medical (48:25) how to make this operation and so on.
+The same way (48:29) medical market future have to our side to be multi-hundred million dollars of business only for medical applications.
+The same many other applications, we've started to develop now in serious in West Indies (48:45).

 So, our future, not only cutting and welding, our future – and also, one other application which will really open door for use, a new innovative high-quality laser in.
 The product we're not able to use or use very old solutions, 10 years old technology, which absolutely unpractical, now, fiber laser probably changed situation in many of these applications.